Beyond Vision 2025: Until All Have Encountered Jesus

 That’s when we established a God-sized vision that felt way bigger than any of us — to see a Bible translation in progress for every language still needing one by the year 2025.
 We called it Vision 2025.
 At that time, we believed that it would require translation to start in 3,000 languages over the following 25 years.
 The pace of Bible translation in 1999 meant that in order to accomplish this, instead of beginning a new translation every two weeks, two translations would need to begin every week.

 This felt huge and even overwhelming for many people.
-(And today we know that the number of languages was actually closer to 4,500-5,000 —so we’ve had to adjust the goal accordingly!)
+(And today we know that the number of languages was actually closer to 4,500-5,000 — so we’ve had to adjust the goal accordingly!)
 Up until that point in 1999, the most new language engagements in a year had been 25 languages.
 How could we increase that number so significantly?

 The vision was big, but we knew God was bigger.
 We set a bold goal in faith and confidence that it could only be achieved through God’s hand at work in and through His Church.
+And God answered, allowing for Bible translation to start in more communities than ever before!
+By the end of calendar year 2025, there were approximately 550 remaining languages that still needed Bible translation to start for the first time.

 Saying “Yes” To Those Still Waiting